kyma-project/kyma/docs/helm-broker/03-04-bundles-docs.md

 ### Documentation structure

 Deliver documentation for your bundle in Markdown files with specified metadata.
-To learn more about the metadata and content of the Markdown files with documentation, read [this](/components/headless-cms/#details-markdown-documents) document.
+To learn more about the metadata and content of the Markdown files, read [this](/components/headless-cms/#details-markdown-documents) document.